LOCAL GRANDMA is a free-form theater company devoted to irreverent humor, rigorous play, and causing a ruckus.

 LOCAL GRANDMA got its name when Leonie saw an interview with an older woman on local television whose title card just read “LOCAL GRANDMA.”

-To date, LOCAL GRANDMA has produced six projects, three theater productions and three multi-media films and has worked with over 60 local and international artists and shared work with over 1000 virtual and in-person audience members.
-SchmidtSmithSchmidt, LG’s second larger-scale production, premiered at the Brick in Brooklyn, NY on December 7th, 2023.
-Next, LG will create the third and final tv episode of the multimedia series We Live to Die: The Grieving Widows Club for May 2024.
+To date, LOCAL GRANDMA has produced six projects: three theater productions and three multi-media films.
+LG has worked with over 60 local and international artists and shared work with over 1000 virtual and in-person audience members.
+LG is currently developing a fourth multimedia film for February 2026 and their next multi-weekend production for Fall 2026.

-LOCAL GRANDMA’s upcoming project aspirations include a multi-generational penpal puppetry film project with Brooklyn-based seniors and elementary school students, in which the seniors tell stories and the elementary students theatricalize them in the form of puppetry short films with the participants voiceover.
+LOCAL GRANDMA launched its first sliding scale artist-led workshop series in 2025, beginning with two multi-day clown workshops in January + November.
+LG’s upcoming workshop aspirations include workshops on financial literacy + multidisciplinary generative processes, and a multi-generational penpal puppetry film project with Brooklyn-based seniors and elementary school students, in which the seniors tell stories and the elementary students theatricalize them in the form of puppetry short films with the participants voiceover.

 Every neighborhood has a local grandma.
 Every neighborhood needs a local grandma.